cabarius/ToyBox/ToyBox/ReadMe.md

 * **Bag of Tricks**
   * Moved dialog options into their own section in Bag of Tricks
   * Mythic Dialog Restrictions are beginning to apply to crusade events.
-  * Multiple Choice Reactions - Allows you to choose among reactions to an answer in dialog that exist based on different conidtions that may be active on your character such as being a Lich and an Azata at the same time.
+  * Expand Answers For Conditional Responses - Some responses such as comments about your mythic powers will always choose the first one by default.
+This will show a copy of the answer and the condition for each possible response that an NPC might make to you based on.
   * **Friendship is Magic**
     * (***Ronin***) Now for goodie-two-shoes as well!
     * (***Ronin***) Added support for Ciar and the Hand